nodartey/Project/README.md

 3) Plotly: For interactive visualizations.

 # Web App
-You can have access to the web application by clicking on the link Installation
+You can have access to the web application by copying and pasting the URL (https://project-od27.onrender.com) in your browser.
+Work best in GoogleChrome.

+Installation
 To launch this project locally, follow these steps:
 1) Clone the Repository: https://github.com/nodartey/Project.git